Roasted Duck Breast with Cardinal Puree

 How To Prepare Duck Breast

-• Pat dry duck breast.
-Trim off some excess fat (save it for the sauce), blood spots and sliver skin (discard).
-Use a sharp knife so as not to stretch the skin.
-Be careful not to nick the flesh.
-This technique maximizes tenderness, intensifies the flavor and makes the skin crispy.
-Refrigerate meat fat side up and uncovered for 12 to 48 hrs before cooking.
+• Pat the duck breast dry with paper towels.
+Using a sharp knife, trim off any excess fat (reserve it for the sauce), remove any blood spots, and trim the silver skin (discard).
+Be careful not to nick the flesh or stretch the skin.
+This technique maximizes tenderness, intensifies flavor, and ensures the skin becomes crispy.
+For the best results, refrigerate the meat, fat side up and uncovered, for 12 to 48 hours before cooking.

 Duck Sauce

 • Peel and cut carrot into small cubes and chop shallots.
-In a saucier or saucepan, melt butter and sear duck bones and scraps for 5 mins or so.
+In a saucier or saucepan, melt butter and sear duck bones and scraps for about 5 minutes.

 Duck Confit Samosas